The best flowers for honeybees

 Plants with spring blossom to grow include apples, peaches, apricots, cherries and plums, as well as popular choices for wildlife gardens like blackthorn and hawthorn.

-As summer ends, Michaelmas daisies burst into bloom, providing a rich source of autumn pollen and nectar for honeybees.
+As summer ends, asters (Michaelmas daisies) burst into bloom, providing a rich source of autumn pollen and nectar for honeybees.
 Perfect in an autumn border combined with ornamental grasses.

 Heathers are compact plants with small but highly rewarding flowers for bees.
 Calluna species provide nectar from midsummer to autumn, while Erica species are a valuable source of winter nectar.